crashoverride777/swifty-ads/README.md

     from: self,
     adUnitIdType: .plist, // set to .custom to add a different AdUnitId
     count: nil,
-    onReceive: { nativeAd in
+    onFinishLoading: {
-        // show native ad (see demo app or google documentation) },
+        // Native ad has finished loading
+    },
     onError: { error in
         // handle error
-    }
+    },
+    onReceive: { nativeAd in
+        // show native ad (see demo app or google documentation) }
 )
 ```